 Chipped teeth can be a source of embarrassment and discomfort.
 They can also lead to further dental issues if left untreated.
 Luckily, dental crowns offer a solution for repairing chipped teeth and restoring their function and appearance.
-A dental crown, also referred to as a “cap,” is a custom-made covering that is placed over the damaged tooth to protect and strengthen it.
+A dental crown, also referred to as a “cap,” is a custom-made covering that is placed over chipped teeth to protect and strengthen it.

 In this blog post, we’ll discuss the step-by-step process of how to repair chipped teeth with dental crowns, including the consultation process, preparation of the tooth, placement of the temporary and permanent crown, and after-care, and other essential information about dental crowns you should know.